 Think about it.
 Just because we (the public) have only learned of these security flaws now, they have been present for years, and even decades.
 On the other hand, Microsoft, Google and the others have known about it since at least June, that much we can know now, since the Chromium bug report with the 90 day disclosure deadline is "declassified".
 They simply failed to inform the public until the recent media-storm swept away their secrecy.
 In other words, even though everyone seems to be really fast to respond now, and issue patches like mad, nobody really knows what's anyone been doing about it for over six months!
 Six bloody months.
 I'll let that sink in...

 Another worrying trend is the media-buzz about the performance issues the patches dealing with Meltdown and Spectre might or might not cause.
 Besides all affected parties being in denial, there is a much greater problem of security that is once again downplayed, if discussed at all.
 Nothing definitive can be known about how this really affects server hardware, and not only because nobody really discloses anything, but most mediums don't even ask the right questions to start with.

-There are, of course, patches apparently being made available every day, even though these patches might not be properly audited, so nobody can reliably tell whether they are as good as promised, thus once again, the lack of transparency creeps back into the narrative.
+There are, of course, patches apparently being made available every day, even though these patches might not be properly audited, so nobody can reliably tell whether they are as good as promised [Edit: As of early 2018 it's becoming increasingly obvious that they are not], thus once again, the lack of transparency creeps back into the narrative.
 Spectre had been known to be difficult to defend against, yet CPU manufacturers now claim they issued microcode updates that does just that, followed closely by various OS kernel patches (even in the Linux world) that claim just the same.
 In the meantime, The Register's analysis found this to be a pile of steaming bull-excrement.